Software-Research-Lab/CBM-Application-Software/README.md

     user: What is your favorite color?
     _bot: My favorite color is green

-"Contextual question" returns the answer to the previous question context by conjunction.

 ### Contextual question

 Answer with link to previous answer context by exist conjunction: